cjr35/tango/spec/file-types/tangoh.md

 - `type`, which indicates many general properties of the world
 - `cell-init`, which indicates how cells should be initialized

-The order of world attributes is important because any world attribute's values may influence the set of available values for world attributes below it.
+The order of world attributes is critical because any world attribute's values may influence the set of available values for world attributes below it.
 For example, a `world` with  `type flat` cannot have `cell-init random`.
 This would cause the state machine to hang before even running a single generation as it calculates an infinite number of random states.

 A .tangoh file with no `world` list will be treated as one with the following default settings:
 ```